autoplot/documentation/javadoc/org/autoplot/spase/TreeNode.md

+# org.autoplot.spase.TreeNode

-# org.autoplot.spase.TreeNodeprovide separation from DOM objects by decorating them.
+provide separation from DOM objects by decorating them.

 ***
 <a name="getDomNode"></a>
 # getDomNode